tramitit/guides/en/spain/extension_of_short_stay.md

 categories:
 - Spain
 date: '2024-06-20'
-description: Learn the legal process to extend a short-term stay in Spain, requirements, documents needed, application steps, and tips for a smooth extension.
+description: Learn how to extend your short stay in Spain, including eligibility, required documents, procedures, and important tips for a smooth legal extension process.
 draft: false
-meta_title: 'How to Extend Your Stay in Spain: Step-by-Step Guide'
+meta_title: Guide to Extending Your Short Stay in Spain Legally and Easily
-title: 'How to Extend Your Stay in Spain: Step-by-Step Guide'
+title: Guide to Extending Your Short Stay in Spain Legally and Easily
 translationKey: spain-extension_of_short_stay
 ---